-When managing grant awards that span multiple years in Grant Lifecycle Manager (GLM), there are two main workflow options.
-The recommended option depends upon the type of multi-year grants that you are managing.
+When managing grant awards that span multiple years in Grant Lifecycle Manager (GLM), the recommended workflow depends on whether the grant is a true multi-year grant or a renewal grant.

 - True Multi-Year Grant - A grant in which multiple years of funding are awarded at the initial decision date.